nishanth-pvn/Coursera_Capstone/Week4_DataRequirements.md

 - For geolocation of neighborhoods _Python geocoder_ will be used.

-  > Geocoder retruns latitude and longitude information for every neighborhood center, then it will be used as main Foursquare input.
+  > Geocoder returns latitude and longitude information for every neighborhood center, then it will be used as main Foursquare API input.

 - In order to obtain top attractions/recreational facilities in each locality we will use [FOURSQUARE](https://foursquare.com/) API.